-Hey there mama, how are you?
+Hey there mama, are you experiencing intentional days?
 The seasons are changing.
-Can you feel it?
 Fall and pumpkin spice are in the air.
 Crunching leaves are beneath your feet.
 I love fall so much, but any change of seasons is a special time.
 It’s a time to reflect on the months previous and be grateful for lessons learned.
 Now, I realize those lessons might have been taught through hard and stressful days, but lessons they were none the less.
 For example, I learned that I need to include things that I want for lunches during the week into my grocery shopping.
 I mean, I can only eat a PB&J so many times, unlike my children who are content to relish it daily.

 Fall not only brings about a change in the weather, it almost always brings a change to schedules and routines.
 Kids are returning to school (however new and odd that looks this year #2020).
 Even if you homeschool, days are able to be filled with more time outside and seasonal experiences.
 Last week, I shared about how to plan and live intentionally with the big things in life, whatever that is for you.
-You can read about that here: https://intentionallywell.org/2020/09/07/living-intentionally-well/ But today, I want to talk about how to plan for and have intentional days with the little mundane things.
+But today, I want to talk about how to plan for and have intentional days with the little mundane things.

-So, at this point, I have schedules, activities, and meals planned.
-The only thing left for me to do is make our homeschool lesson plans.
+At this point, I have schedules, activities, and meals planned.
+The only thing left for me to do is do our homeschool lesson plans.
 If I am being transparent, this is something I am still trying to hone in on.
-Because this is our first full semester homeschooling, I still feel like our lessons are a lot of trial and error.
+This is our first full semester homeschooling, and I feel like our lessons are a lot of trial and error.
 And that is ok!
 It took time for me to develop a weekly planning method that worked well for schedules, activities, and meals.
 It takes practice, and it’s okay if it takes you time as well.
 But the reward is so great.
 Six days a week, I don’t have to spend mental energy deciding what we are going to have for dinner.
 It’s not a surprise when I get a reminder text about an upcoming appointment, and my kids feel valued because I didn’t forget that I told them they could stay up late one night and watch a movie.
 Totally worth it.